Zero paid placements. No brand can pay to rank higher on Simscanner.

 Ubigi

-Review data pending Ratings appear with source, count, and fetched date once verified.
+Not stated Ratings appear with source, count, and fetched date.

-Public review signals for Ubigi are pending verification.
+Public review signals for Ubigi are a modelled estimate.
 When published, each source will list its own rating, the number of reviews behind it, and the date Simscanner fetched it.
 No averaged or invented score is shown.

 No aggregate rating.
 Simscanner does not publish a combined score for either brand and emits no AggregateRating or Review schema on this page.